highcharts-for-python/highcharts-maps/docs/quickstart.rst

 ----------------------

 *****************************************************
-Importing Highcharts Stock for Python Objects
+Importing Highcharts Maps for Python Objects
 *****************************************************

 .. include:: using/_importing.rst